 As with our discussion of the benefits of the urban forest, we have only briefly touched on some of the major stressors of the urban forest.
 Our purpose is to make the case that the urban forest is valuable and threatened, and therefore requires managing.
 The Fairfax County urban forest faces many stressors and the small cadre of professional urban foresters cannot deal with them all alone.
-We must engage the larger community to address these issues.
+The larger community must become more engaged and aware of the sources of stress to help mitigate stress to protect this valuable resource.
+This becomes increasingly important as the county becomes more urbanized.
+Urban environments inherently present numerous conditions that can contribute to stress in trees.
+Managing stress requires recognizing conditions that can result in stress, doing what we can to create conditions more favorable to tree health, and preparing trees to better withstand stressors that cannot be avoided.

-Fortunately, there is greater recognition of both the benefits of and stressors to the Fairfax County urban forest.
+Fortunately, recognition of both the benefits of and stressors to the Fairfax County urban forest is increasing.
 The Fairfax County Park Authority sees a role for active management of the forest resources in its charge and has secured bond funding for its Helping the Land Heal projects.
 The county has realized the importance of the urban forest in meeting its water quality obligations under its MS4 (Municipal Separate Storm Sewer System) permits and Chesapeake Bay and local TMDLs (Total Maximum Daily Load).
 This realization has led to a closer alignment of urban forestry and storm water management and to one of the most aggressive deer management programs in the region.

 Transit-oriented development that focuses housing density near transit hubs will likely relieve some of the pressure, at least in the short-term, on other parts of the urban forest.
-Rebuilding streams to handle existing and projected stormwater flows will cost trees now, but will benefit the urban forest in the long run by protecting places where trees can grow.
+Rebuilding streams to handle existing and projected stormwater flows will result in some tree loss now, but will benefit the urban forest in the long run by protecting places where trees can grow.
 And a closer alignment of urban forestry and stormwater management has focused greater effort on stream restoration designs that preserve and protect higher quality trees.
-In concert, these practices and policies will help relieve stress on the urban forest as it deals with the long term challenge of a changing climate.
+In concert, these practices and policies will help relieve stress on the urban forest as it deals with the long-term challenge of a changing climate.